 Increase employee satisfaction with effective knowledge sharing

 Remote and hybrid work isn’t going anywhere.
-In fact, today’s workforce demands it: According to FlexJobs’ 10th Annual Survey, a staggering 97% of workers want their employers to allow at least some remote work.
+In fact, today’s workforce demands it: According to FlexJobs’ 10th Annual Survey, a staggering 97 percent of workers want their employers to allow at least some remote work.

 The better your teams can share and access organizational knowledge, the more productive they will be while working remotely—which is a win for them and for you.